-We’re aiming to collect information through field research in and around known waterbird nesting sites at wetlands within the Murray-Darling Basin.
-We’ll be using three exciting techniques to collect data:
+We’re collecting information through field research in and around known waterbird nesting sites at wetlands within the Murray-Darling Basin.
+We are using three exciting techniques to collect data:

 On-ground field surveys